Robbins House (Concord, Massachusetts)

-The Robbins House is a historic house museum at 320 Monument street in Concord, Massachusetts, which focuses on interpreting the early African American history of Concord and the Northeast.
+The Robbins House is a historic house museum at 320 Monument Street in Concord, Massachusetts, which focuses on interpreting the early African American history of Concord and the Northeastern United States.

 The Robbins House was built in the early 1820s as a two-room, two-family farmhouse for two grown children of Revolutionary War veteran Caesar Robbins and their families.
 Originally located in an isolated field on the outskirts of town, it was the childhood home of Caesar Robbins' granddaughter Ellen Garrison Jackson Clark, one of the first people to legally test the 1866 Civil Rights Act.

 In 2010, the house was saved from demolition.
 It was relocated to its present location and restored, and it opened as a museum in 2011.

 History

 The house was first owned by Peter Robbins.
 His father, formerly enslaved Revolutionary War veteran Caesar Robbins, lived in the area; 1784 records show that Caesar, age 40, was the head of a household in neighboring Carlisle.
 By 1790, he was farming and living on a small plot of land in Concord owned by Humphrey Barrett.
 He died in 1822.
 The following year, Peter Robbins (1792–1855) purchased newly built Robbins House farmhouse and over 13 acres for $260 from Barrett.
 The households of Caesar's children Peter and Susan became the first residents of the Robbins House.

 Peter and his wife, Fatima Oliver, resided in the west side of the house.
 At the same time, Peter's sister, Susan Garrison, her husband Jack Garrison, and their children occupied the east side.
 Peter Hutchinson, Fatima's relative, bought the house in 1852.
 He and his large family were the last to live in this house on the farm.

 In 1870–71, the house was purchased by an Irish immigrant family and moved to a nearby road.
 After ownership by several subsequent proprietors it was proposed for demolition in 2007.
 Due to its history as the home of early African Americans, it was saved, moved across from the North Bridge, and restored to tell Concord's early Black history.